lukso-network/docs/docs/guides/vault/restrict-addresses-to-vaults.md

 ## Step 1 - Imports, Constants & EOA

 For this guide we will firstly need and import the _ABIs_ for the Universal Profile & Key Manager contracts.
 Also we will import the `ERC725YDataKeys` to retrieve the data key for [AllowedCalls permission](../../standards/universal-profile/lsp6-key-manager.md#allowed-calls).
-As constants we will need to store the addresses for the Universal profile, Vault & the restricted third party.
+As constants we will need to store the addresses for the Universal Profile, Vault & the restricted third party.
 Finally, we will need a private key with the proper _permissions_, in our case [**ADDCONTROLLER permission**](../../standards/universal-profile/lsp6-key-manager.md#permissions).

 <Tabs>